MicrosoftDocs/well-architected/well-architected/what-is-well-architected-framework.md

 ## Goals

-The primary objective of the Well-Architected Framework is to set you up for success when deploying your workload on Azure.
+The primary objective of the Well-Architected Framework is to set you up for success when you deploy your workload on Azure.

 - **Successful implementation**: A well-architected design leads to successful implementation.
 Given the breadth and depth of coverage in concepts, you're well-equipped to make informed decisions.